Fiddler's Streaming Mode

 the client.

-Note to Developers: IAutoTamper::AutoTamperResponseBefore is
+Note to Extension Developers: IAutoTamper::AutoTamperResponseBefore is

 the last event that fires on a streamed session, after the response data has